UCdasec/TripletPower/README.md

 ** The dataset and code are for research purpose only**

-TripletPower aims to reduce the number of training traces for deep-learning side-channel attacks.
-Specifically, TripletPower leverages Triplet Networks and can reduce the number of training traces to hundreds.
+TripletPower can reduce the number of training traces for deep-learning side-channel attacks.
+Specifically, TripletPower leverages Triplet Networks and learn robust feature space with a fewer number of traces.
+As a result, TripletPower only needs hundreds of training traces to train a ML model to recover AES keys on microcontrollers while a CNN requires thousands of traces.

 ## Reference
 When reporting results that use the dataset or code in this repository, please cite the paper below: